The original do-it-yourself travel guide to Europe SM

 Bathroom?

 Do not call it a bathroom in Europe.
 In America, the tub and the potty are in the same room, called the bathroom.
-In Europe these facilities are often in separate rooms.
+In Europe these facilities are usually in separate rooms.
+Then nobody has to hold it while smeone else takes a 20 minute shower.

 Toilet